PrajaktaB27/go-projects/README.md

 # Five Go Projects

-This repository contains all the different Go projects I used to learn Go
+This repository contains all the different projects I used to learn Go

 ## 01 - word counter